tensorpack/tensorpack/examples/keras/README.md

 There are two flavors where you can use a Keras model inside tensorpack:

-1. Write the tower function similar to a standard tensorpack program, but use some Keras layers in between.
+1. Write the tower function similar to a standard tensorpack program, but mix some Keras layers in between.
 See [mnist-keras.py](mnist-keras.py) on how to do this.
-	 It does not support all tensorpack trainers.
+	 It does not support all tensorpack trainers, and can be brittle due to incompatibilities between Keras and tensorpack.

 2. The entire model to train is a Keras model (and there will be no `ModelDesc`, etc).
 	 See [mnist-keras-v2.py](mnist-keras-v2.py).